Public Information Requests

 How do I submit a public information request?

-Public information requests must be written.
-A Public Information Request is available online to assist requestors with making public information requests.
-Requestors may also contact the Public Information Coordinator at (713) 718-8295 for assistance with writing public information requests.
+Public information requests must be submitted in writing.
+Requests can be submitted via electronic mail to firstname.lastname@example.org.
+A Public Information Request Form is available online to assist requestors with making public information requests.

 To Whom & Where do I submit my public information request?

-Requests that are sent by facsimile and/or electronic mail must be sent by the above means in order to be considered a valid request for information under the Texas Public Information Act.
+Requests must be sent in writing by the above means in order to be considered a valid request for information under the Texas Public Information Act.